Two important tax breaks you can carry forward, and two you can’t

 To encourage us to save for our retirement, the Government provides tax relief on pension contributions.
 This means that every £100 you place into your pension scheme could cost just:

 While you can contribute as much as you like into your pension during a tax year, the amount that enjoys tax relief is limited to your Annual Allowance.
-In 2024/25, this is £60,000 or the amount you earn, whichever is lower.
+In 2025/26, this is £60,000 or 100% of your relevant UK earnings, whichever is lower.

 Inheritance Tax gifts

-When you die, the value of any assets that you own that exceeds your nil-rate band is typically liable to Inheritance Tax (IHT).
-This is the amount you’re allowed to have in your estate upon death before the tax is charged, usually at 40%.
+When you die, the value of any assets you own that exceeds your Nil-Rate Band (NRB) is typically liable to Inheritance Tax (IHT).
+Your NRB is the amount you’re allowed to pass on from your estate upon death before IHT becomes chargeable, usually at 40%.

 The tax year end is an important time

 While we hope this blog provides useful information, please remember that the tax year end is an important time when it comes to financial planning.
-It provides an excellent opportunity to ensure your money and wider wealth is as tax-efficient as possible, as well as a time to reassess your priorities and money’s performance.
+It provides an excellent opportunity to ensure your money and wider wealth is as tax-efficient as possible and is a good time to reassess your priorities and investment performance.

 Get in touch